pedroignacio13/grafana-prometheus/README.md

 1. Clone this repository
 2. Make sure Docker is running in your computer
-3. Make sure to insert the ABSOLUTE PATH to your prometheus.yml file in the docker-compose prometheus volume's declaration
+3. Make sure to insert the ABSOLUTE PATH to your prometheus.yml file in the docker-compose's prometheus volume declaration
 4. Open a terminal instance inside the folder which contains the files you downloaded
 5. Execute the following command: